modelics/Python-Sphere-RCS/readme.md

 # Python Sphere RCS Calculator

 ### This library uses the Mie Series to compute the Radar Cross Section for a lossy dielectric sphere.
-The Radar Cross Section (RCS) can be computed and plotted for a variety of test scenarios, such as:
+The Radar Cross Section (RCS) can be plotted for a variety of test scenarios, such as:
 * mono-static RCS versus frequency for one or many spheres
 * bi-static RCS for one or many spheres with different materials
 * bi-static RCS for one sphere at multiple frequencies

-This library can perform calculations at high frequencies and for highly-conductivie materials than other publicly available RCS Solvers such as in [2].
-This is accomplished by employing arbitrary precision arithmetic for critical portions of the calculation.
-The resutls of this library have been cross-validated with numerical solvers.

 &nbsp;